ryan-brooker/RFDSTakeHomeProblem/README.md

 The solution uses .NET 8.0's and implements xUnit tests to ensure the solution works as expected.

-## RDFS Productionization Proposal
+## Productionization Proposal

-To transform this console application into a production ready service that can be securely used by various users and systems, I would propose the following enhancements:
+To transform this console application into a production ready service that can be securely used by various users and systems, I would propose the following:

 1. **Service Layer Transformation**:
    - Implement a RESTful Web API using ASP.NET Core to allow HTTP-based access